triviality-js/triviality/README.md

 ```

-Now the original 'greetingService' service is overridden and we get
+Now the original 'greetingService' service is overridden for the hole application.
+If we now run the example we get the following result:

 ```bash